Dunning-Hotopp-Lab/Riptide_analysis/README.md

 This folder contains Supplementary Figures reported in the manuscript, Figure S1 - S12

 ## 2. supplementary_tables
-This folder contains Supplementary Tables reported in the manuscript, Table S1 - S3
+This folder contains Supplementary Tables reported in the manuscript, Table S1 - SX

-## 3. supplementary_files
-This folder contains Supplementary Files reported in the manuscript, File S1 - S5

-## 4. scripts
+## 3. scripts
 This folder contains six Rmd scripts used for data analysis:

 Riptide.FileS6: Read composition, mapping performance, and indel quantification